 Care and Cultivation of Piper methysticum

-1 Piper methysticum plant (Hawaiian Black Stem cultivar)
+1 Piper methysticum plant (Hawaiian Black Stem cultivar) as pictured

 Only logged in customers who have purchased this product may leave a review.